 The table 1 presents a summary of 15 studies that have investigated abstract writing in English Language Teaching (ELT) and Literature journals.
 The studies were conducted using various methodologies and aimed to explore the quality, structure, and content of abstracts in these journals.
-The table includes information about the authors. publication journal year, name. methodology, key findings and recommendations of each study.
+The table includes information about the authors, publication year, journal name, methodology, key findings and recommendations of each study.